ruckus/ruckusing-migrations/README.md

 * Code generator for generating skeleton migration files.

+* Support for module based migration directories where migrations files could be generated/run from specified module directories.

 * Out-of-the-box support for basic tasks like initializing the DB schema info table (`db:setup`), asking for the current version (`db:version`) and dumping the current schema (`db:schema`).

 # Limitations